-Workers’ compensation makes it possible for a person who gets hurt or sick on-the-job to receive the medical care he needs.
+Workers’ compensation makes it possible for a person who gets hurt or sick on-the-job to receive the medical care they need.
 Workers’ compensation also provides disability income for someone who is injured or ill as a result of doing work tasks.
 There are workers’ programs in every state, including Texas.

 Unlike most locations throughout the country, workers’ compensation in Texas is optional.
 This means employers do not have to participate.
 If an employer does choose to be a part of the workers’ compensation system, then the employer cannot be sued and workers’ compensation benefits are the sole source of compensation for an injured employee after a work injury unless a lawsuit can be filed against a non-employer.
 This means if you get hurt, if your loved one dies doing work, or if you get sick due to your job, you need to understand the process of making a workers’ compensation claim.
-An experienced Texas work injury lawyer at Abbott and Associates, L.L.C. can help you throughout your case, so call today to schedule a consultation and learn more.
+An experienced Texas work injury lawyer at Abbott, Clay & Bedoy, LLC can help you throughout your case, so call today to schedule a consultation and learn more.

 How Does Workers’ Compensation in Texas Work?